 Are you suffering from desk disease?

 Do you work all day at a desk?
-Are you an office worker, administrator, accountant, manager or lawyer?
+Are you an office worker, administrator, accountant, manager, or lawyer?
 The dangers of sitting have been increasingly reported in the media and it is now suggested by some researchers that sitting is the new smoking.
-While this sounds extreme, let us explain this in more detail before you pass judgement and how Osteopathy may be able to benefit your aches and back pain.
+While this sounds extreme, let us explain this in more detail before you pass judgment and how Osteopathy may be able to benefit your aches and back pain.

-The effects on health are effectively due to long periods of inactivity and when you combine this with static or poor posture, elevated stress levels, artificial lighting and poor air quality (air quality is often poorer inside than out and consider how your air conditioner and lack of natural air flow can brew disease), then it is easy to see how office workers are increasingly suffering from deteriorating health.
+The effects on health are effectively due to long periods of inactivity and when you combine this with static or poor posture, elevated stress levels, artificial lighting, and poor air quality (air quality is often poorer inside than out and consider how your air conditioner and lack of natural airflow can brew disease), then it is easy to see how office workers are increasingly suffering from deteriorating health.

 More than ever, chronic diseases are on the rise in our community and are associated with our modern living conditions.